A Critical Document for International Trade

 Who Issues Certificates of Origin?

-Some sectors rely on trade associations.
-In other cases, government agencies or customs-linked bodies issue certificates, especially when preferential treatment is involved.
+The issuing authority depends on the country and the certificate type.
+In many jurisdictions, a Chamber of Commerce issues certificates after verifying exporter registration and product documentation.
+Some sectors rely on trade associations, and in other cases government agencies or customs-linked bodies issue certificates, especially when preferential treatment is involved.
 For programs that allow self-certification, the compliance burden shifts to the exporter, producer, or importer, and penalties for inaccurate claims can be severe.
+The process typically requires proof of origin such as manufacturing records, supplier declarations, and bills of materials, and many exporters coordinate this workflow with their customs brokerage and trade compliance partners to keep the certificate consistent with entry documents.

 Key Information on a Certificate of Origin